ece362-purdue/f2022-public-labs/lab-02/lab_02.md

 - We want `SysTick->LOAD` (the Reload Value Register in StandardPeripheralLib, for some reasons it is not named as `STK->RVR`) set to a value that will cause the counter to reach zero in a small time so that the columns will be scanned rapidly.
 Each invocation of the `SysTick_Handler` ISR will scan one of the four rows.
 Set a Reload Value Register value (`SysTick->LOAD`) so that all four rows are scanned four times per second. (i.e., a new row is scanned once every sixteenth of a second.)
 What value should you compute to do this?
 - Write a value to the `SysTick->CTRL` register (SysTick Control and Status register) that turns on the `TICKINT` and `ENABLE` bits.
 For the `CLKSOURCE`, choose the 6 MHz clock derived from the ÷8 prescaled clock.

 The test code in main is already configured to invoke `init_systick`.
 When you run the program you've implemented so far, you should see the LEDs on PC6 (LD6) and PC7 (LD5) blink rapidly as it scans the columns.
-Once your code is working, use autotest to verify it is all correctly.
+Once your code is working, use autotest to verify it is all working correctly.

 ## 5. (Bonus 20 points) Observations and Adjustments